 On April 28, 2017, Governor Brown signed legislation creating the Local Partnership Program (SB 1 [Beall, Chapter 5, Statutes of 2017]).
 Assembly Bill 115 (Ting, Chapter 20, Statutes of 2017) clarified SB 1 language regarding local and regional transportation agency eligibility and expanded the types of projects eligible for the program.
 SB 1 authorizes \$200 million annually to fund the Local Partnership Program.
 The Local Partnership Program provides funding to counties, cities, districts, and regional transportation agencies in which voters have approved fees or taxes dedicated solely to transportation improvements or that have imposed fees, including uniform developer fees, dedicated solely to transportation improvements.

-Beginning in December 2023, Commission staff hosted four public workshops to solicit stakeholder feedback to develop the 2024 Local Partnership Competitive Program Guidelines.
+Reference No.: 4.7 June 26-27, 2025 Page 5 of 5 Beginning in December 2023, Commission staff hosted four public workshops to solicit stakeholder feedback to develop the 2024 Local Partnership Competitive Program Guidelines.
 Commission staff prepared the 2024 Local Partnership Competitive Program Guidelines in consultation with the Interagency Equity Advisory Committee, Caltrans, California Department of Housing and Community Development, regional transportation planning agencies, local agencies, advocates, and other stakeholders.
 On August 15, 2024, the Commission adopted the 2024 Local Partnership Competitive Program Guidelines, which describe the policy, standards, criteria, and procedures for the development, adoption, and management of the Local Partnership Competitive Program.
 Commission staff hosted 26 virtual office hour sessions from March to May 2024 to provide technical assistance to applicants for project nominations for the 2024 Local Partnership Competitive Program.
+Attachments: